-One of the benefits of having a limited company is that it classes as its own legal entity.
+One of the benefits of having a limited company is that it is classified as its own legal entity.
 This means that, unlike other company structures, limited companies can purchase property in the business’s name rather than yours.

-It’s one of the reasons that some people would prefer to register as a limited company over a sole trader.
+It’s one reason some people prefer to register as a limited company over a sole trader.

-If you’re thinking about purchasing property, whether you’re looking for a place to expand your business, expanding your portfolio or investing – we’ve got the answers to some of the most common questions on buying property through a limited company.
+If you’re thinking about purchasing property, whether you’re looking for a place to expand your business, expanding your portfolio or investing – we’ve got all the information you need to know before buying property through a limited company.

 Which Company Formation Package Is Right For You?